 - chemicals that may result from work done near or around your house

-Basic Siding Cleaning Tips
+Basic Siding Cleaning and Maintenance Tips

-1. Clean Your Siding at Least Annually.
+1. Clean Your Siding Annually (at least).

 2. Refer to Manufacturer’s Instructions.